About This Drug

 Warnings and Precautions

-- Perforation- a hole in your stomach, small and/or large intestine.
+- Perforation - an abnormal hole in your stomach, small and/or large intestine.

 - Severe allergic skin reactions.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.
 Skin can sometimes be weeping or peeling off.